 Parents Need to Know

-Parents need to know that this series exposes viewers to racial and cultural differences around the world and even thoughtfully touches on disabilities.
+Parents need to know that Franny's Feet exposes viewers to racial and cultural differences around the world and even thoughtfully touches on disabilities.
 Helping others is a central theme, and Franny and her new friends talk openly about their feelings.
 The show combines vocabulary development and global learning with age-appropriate storytelling.

 This show offers kids wonderful storytelling and encourages cultural awareness, emotional expression, recycling, and experiencing new things.
-As Franny would say, the show is a "fran-tastic" choice for kid TV.
+As Franny would say, Franny's Feet is a "fran-tastic" choice for kid TV.